-We will try to identify parking spaces so that people can drive if they need to for access reasons.
+We will identify parking spaces so that people can drive to both sites if they need to for access reasons.

 We recognise that some people will require assistance to attend the event.
 We welcome assistance animals and will be happy to provide water for them.
 King George V Park is nearby if you wish to take the animal to a green space.

 Needing to go off-site makes a lot of sense.
 If you want to get a cup of tea, a bowl of soup and to have a sit down, you can head to the Garden Community Cafe.
-The cafe is usually open 8.30 – 3.30 pm and will unfortunately not be open on Sunday.
+The cafe is usually open 8.30 – 3.30 pm Monday – Saturday.

 You can access the ExCel Centre on the DLR.

 There are also bus routes, including those to Ilford, Stratford, Canning Town, East Ham and North Woolwich, and a night bus to Trafalgar Square.